daniel foster 437/flickr

 That is something we must continue to fight for, but in the meantime, we need to do everything we can to reduce emissions today – and that includes making natural gas development as climate-safe as possible.
 Because as we speak, gas wells are being drilled, methane is being leaked, and pollution is collecting in our atmosphere.

 At EDF, we are working for that clean energy future.
-Our fastest growing program is focused on Smart Power -- replacing a century-old U.S. electricity system that is wasteful, expensive, and polluting.
+Our fastest growing program is focused on Clean Energy — replacing a century-old U.S. electricity system that is wasteful, expensive, and polluting.

 Nearly $2 trillion will be invested in the U.S. electric grid over the next 20 years.
 That is opening a new window of opportunity for clean energy —and the potential for a technological revolution much like the one we have seen with modern-day telecommunications.
 We’re seeing the beginning of it with a range of innovations that are fostering a new, modern, intelligent energy system.
 One that is as interactive as the Internet and as simple to use as an iPad: open to clean technologies, renewables, efficiency and customer choice.